As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 - some people also like to mix in all-purpose organic mineral fertilizer at this point to reduce/eliminate the need to apply dilute liquid fertilizer as the seedlings grow.

-*The above ingredients need to be passed through a sieve (we use a 1/4” hardware cloth nailed to a frame) in order to make sure they’re broken up and free of any “chunks.”
+*The above ingredients need to be passed through a sieve in order to make sure they’re broken up and free of any “chunks.”
+We use a 1/4” hardware cloth nailed to a frame for this purpose.

 Step 3.
 Wet the soil block mix.